AndersDeath/diary2/000-current.md

 # 05 May - Sonstag  - Berlin - 591 Tag der Einwanderung - Hot Sunny

-Today I did a short walk in the morning and
+Today I did a short walk in the morning and we had a big cleaning.